cablemp5/howbadisyourtiktokv1/README.md

 ## License

-"How Bad Is Your TikTok" is an open source project released under the [MIT License](LICENSE), and contributions are more than welcome.
+"How Bad Is Your TikTok?" is an open source project released under the [MIT License](LICENSE), and contributions are more than welcome.
 It's also an Emailware, so feel free to email me at [cmikec12@gmail.com](cmikec12@gmail.com)